AbdullahKhetran/todo-app-drizzle/README.md

-This is an attempt at learning Drizzle ORM and Vercel Postgres by creating an Todo tasks app
+This is an attempt at learning Drizzle ORM and Vercel Postgres by creating an Todo app This [tutorial](https://youtu.be/TOhDdBnYsMY) has been followed.

 ## Getting Started